jump-dev/JuMP.jl/docs/src/tutorials/algorithms/parallelism.md

 Julia as it pertains to JuMP, and to explain some of the things to be aware of when writing parallel algorithms involving JuMP models.

-## Multi-threading and Distributed computing
+## Multi-threading and distributed computing

 There are two main types of parallelism in Julia: